+As detailed in Walter Isaacson's new authorized biography, "Steve Jobs," Jobs objected to the planned meal of shrimp, cod and lentil soup because it was "too fancy. " In particular, he told Doerr to nix the dessert of cream pie with chocolate truffles.
 Public pays tribute to Steve Jobs at Apple stores.
 From one coast to the other, ordinary men and women bowed their heads in tribute to a man who changed the technology world in extraordinary ways.

 Not long after hearing the newsthat Apple co-founder Steve Jobs had died , people at Apple stores stopped to share their reactions.
 "He was kind of like this generation's John Lennon," said Frank Arico, 58, a software developer visiting San Francisco for the Oracle OpenWorld conference this week.
-The 11 Best Steve Jobs Quotes: Remembering The Apple CEO.
-Apple has announced that Steve Jobs, the tech company's legendary co-founder and CEO since 1997, has died.
+It was a theme that got repeated in conversations with people who knew Jobs as a larger-than-life pop culture icon but felt the loss on a deeper, surprisingly personal level.

 It is a sad day, and one to remember and celebrate the life of one of the most insightful, brilliant, successful--and, yes--quotable geniuses in tech history.
 Here's a look back at all of the most memorable quotes from Steve Jobs, on computers, life and death, and everything in between : Loading Slideshow "We've never worried about numbers.
 In the market place, Apple is trying to focus the spotlight on products, because products really make a difference. [...]
 Dennis Ritchie: The Shoulders Steve Jobs Stood On.
 Dennis Ritchie (standing) and Ken Thompson at a PDP-11 in 1972.